Meet the Art and Wilderness Institute Green Team behind the Green Masjid Initiative

 Joining the team also means helping to volunteer at booths that educate our community on why its so important to have a stewardship model.

 STEP 1- fill out the form below STEP 2- You will receive a phone call from our project manager.
-STEP 3- Upon screening, you will be added to a wattsap group with further instructions.
+STEP 3- Upon screening, you will be added to a Whatsapp group with further instructions.